digital-asset/daml/docs/source/daml/patterns/locking.rst

 Locking
 #######

-The Locking pattern exhibits how to achieve locking safely and efficiently in DAML.
+The Locking pattern exhibits how to achieve locking safely and efficiently in Daml.
 Only the specified locking party can lock the asset through an active and authorized action.
 When a contract is locked, some or all choices specified on that contract may not be exercised.

 Motivation
 **********